TheNumbat/thenumbat.github.io/cmu.md

 ## Fall 2019
 - 15-210: Parallel and Sequential Data Structures and Algorithms
-    - Algorithms are cool and you do a lot of problem solving with them.
+    - Algorithms are cool, and you do a lot of problem solving with them.
 Another solid cs theory class, but not as special as 15-251.
     - Also taught in a functional language; also not super hard if you grok the functional style.
     - I felt like there was less emphasis on parallelism than the name might suggest - this just meant that you analyze the span as well as the work of each algorithm.
 - 15-213: Introduction to Computer Systems